 Cut your chain:

 Wear safety glasses or goggles!
-It’s not unusual for a cut chain link to fly up or out.
+Eyes are a valuable commodity, and it’s not unusual for a cut chain link to fly up or out.

 Cut the chain 2 inches shorter than your final bracelet length: